Thanal (2025 film): Plot

 Sri is brutally attacked and dies in Akilan's hands.
 Akilan engages in a fierce battle with the thieves.
 Sathyamoorthy arrives, attacking the 3 constables, but they manage to escape.
 Akilan steals Sathyamoorthy's walkie-talkie, using which he informs the police department about the planned bank robbery, ensuring all banks in the area are protected.
 The head thief catches Hari and demands information about Akilan, but Hari refuses to cooperate.
 Akilan plans to rescue the slum dweller woman who helped him, and she hints about Anu's location.
 Akilan sets out to rescue Anu, only to discover the slum dweller woman is the wife of the head thief.
 The head thief reveals his personal vendetta against Akilan: two years ago, his brother escaped after robbing a bank, and in the process, Akilan's mother Madhi was injured, leading to her brain tumor.
 Akilan had chased them and informed the police, resulting in his brother's death.
 Seeking revenge, the head thief trapped Akilan in the slum to kill him.

 The head thief leaves for the robbery, instructing his men to kill all policemen, but spare Anu's life.
 The head thief's elderly aide kills Hari, and Akilan fights his way out of the slum, carrying Hari and accompanied by Anu.
 Meanwhile, the thieves have successfully looted most banks, and DGP Thiruvalluvan orders an immediate rescue operation to recover the stolen money via the tunnel.
 The head thief kills Sathyamoorthy, and Akilan realizes the robbery has a hidden agenda.
 It's revealed that the head thief, a former army soldier, worked as a bomb detonator in a mine factory and plans to kill the police force trapped in the tunnel.
 Akilan alerts Constable Venkatraman to evacuate the tunnel, suspecting bombs have been planted.
 The police force is indeed trapped, and the DGP orders patrol vehicles to rescue them.
 The head thief lures Jayachandran to bring Akilan's father, only to kill Jayachandran later.
-The head thief taunts DGP Thiruvalluvan, revealing that Akilan's information led to the death of his brother two years ago, and now, he'll use Akilan's information again to kill the city's police force trapped in the tunnels.
+The head thief taunts the DGP, revealing that Akilan's information led to the death of his brother two years ago, and now, he'll use Akilan's information to kill the city's police force trapped in the tunnels.

 Akilan arrives at the scene, and with less than 6 minutes before the bomb detonates, he must safeguard his father and open the manhole to save the police force.
 He subdues the head thief's men, engaging in an intense showdown with the head thief.
-Initially, the head thief gains the upper hand, but Akilan eventually overpowers him and shoots him and his wife, preventing the bomb detonation.
+Akilan overpowers the head thief and shoots him and his wife, preventing the bomb detonation.
 Akilan opens the manhole, rescuing the police force, and the remaining villagers are arrested.
 Akilan confronts the DGP, stating that the tragedy could have been avoided if the police had listened to the villagers' protests.
 The film concludes with the DGP declaring the case closed, but the head thief's toddler son remains alive, leaving a haunting question.